Code-Institute-Submissions/htmltablebuilder/README.md

 The initial interaction with the user is a simple login like this:

-Please enter your username:
+Please enter your username: admin

-Please enter your password:
+Please enter your password: sesame

 ---------------------------